indico/indico/docs/source/installation/_intro.rst

-To simply install and use Indico, follow the `production installation instructions </installation/installation_prod.html>`_.
-For those who are interested in developing new features and plugins for Indico, check out the `development installation instructions </installation/installation_dev.html>`_.
+To simply install and use Indico, follow the :ref:`production installation instructions <install-prod>`.
+For those who are interested in developing new features and plugins for Indico, check out the :ref:`development installation instructions <install-dev>`.